-Matthew Sanderson is an Associate in the Political Law practice group of Caplin & Drysdale.
+Matthew T. Sanderson is a Member in the Political Law and Exempt Organizations practice groups of Caplin & Drysdale.

 Mr. Sanderson served as Outside Counsel for Governor Rick Perry's 2012 presidential campaign, Legal Counsel to Governor Mitt Romney's Commonwealth PACs, Campaign Finance Counsel for Senator John McCain's 2008 presidential campaign, and General Counsel for a government reform commission created by Utah Governor Jon Huntsman, Jr. He, along with the rest of The Colbert Report